shinmao/Software-Security/README.md

 ## Linking process
 In the linking process, there are several important informations.
+### Address and Storage Allocation
+### Symbol Resolution
+It can also be called as Symbol Binding, Name Binding, Name Resolution, etc. In details, resolution works for static-linking and binding works for dynamic-linking.
 ### Relocations
 Object files would include many reference to others' code or data.
 In the linking process, linker would use relocations to fill in virtual address.